 Neil was literally known the world over for the demonstrations he gave at symposiums in the USA and Europe.
 To say he was a popular presenter is an understatement.
 With his easy-going personality, ability to explain things in simple terms, and above

 all, his sheer talent for designing and making things, he always seemed to be going off to some event.

 With so much going on Neil was not one to waste a minute.
 From what he told me, time spent waiting at airports while heading off to demonstration gigs was but an opportunity for writing stories and probably other things as well.
 Make the most of every moment, seemed to be the way he thought and worked.

 It’s a rare individual who combines a great talent for design with widespread mastery of differing techniques.
 Growing up on a farm doubtless helped his universal practicality.
 Neil could turn, carve and join and embellish wood with consummate skill, and he could develop the creative possibilities of those techniques.
 He was an artist as well as a maker, and not only that he was able to sustain his practice through an equally diverse range of avenues.
-He sold his work privately and galleries, took on commissions.
+He sold his work privately and through galleries, and took on commissions.
 He earned income by sharing his technical and artistic skills with others, and enjoyed the fellowship gained from having ongoing students.

 Sharing came easily to Neil and his artistic collaborations with his life partner Liz Scobie, a painter and textile artist were fruitful.
 By combining skills and artistry each took the other’s work to another level.
-There are not many couples that can be life and also artistic partners.
+There are not many couples that can successfully be life and also artistic partners.

 It’s easy to spend kind words after someone has passed, but in the case of Neil Scobie all of the above is true.
 There are many people who will truly miss his influence and presence in their lives.